data-science-hub/data-science-hub.github.io/guidelines.md

 ##### Overall recommendation

+The review of a paper should lead to one of the following overall recommendations:

 - **Accept.** The article is accepted as is, or minor presentation, grammatical, or spelling problems raised in review must be addressed by the authors and verified by the editorial and publication team.
 - **Undecided.** Authors must revise their manuscript to address specific concerns before a final decision is reached.
 A revised manuscript will be subject to second round of peer review in which the decision will be either Accept or Reject and no further review will be performed.